askST: How did rare multiple failure of a crucial component lead to F-16 crash in Tengah?

 The pilot of the F-16C single-seat fighter jet reported encountering flight control issues.
 He responded in accordance with emergency procedures and successfully ejected from the aircraft.

-Mindef said the pilot suffered slight injuries and was taken to hospital for observation, while no one was injured on the ground.
+The ministry said the pilot suffered slight injuries and was taken to hospital for observation, while no one was injured on the ground.

-Following the crash, the fleet of F-16s were grounded while the investigation was conducted.
+Following the crash, the fleet of F-16s was grounded while the investigation was conducted.

 The F-16s were cleared to resume flying on May 18 after checks were completed.